 How do I cut the boards?

-The best option for cutting is to use a chop-saw or a jig-saw with a small toothed blade – ideally 80 Tungston Carbide teeth on a 210mm diameter blade and on a high speed.
+The best option for cutting is to use a chop-saw with a fine toothed blade – ideally 80 Tungston Carbide teeth on a 210mm diameter blade and on a high speed.
 The wider the diameter of the blade the more teeth required.
 A 310mm blade would need at least 120 teeth (or more).

 What material should I use as a base for the decking?

-We suggest that you use a treated / tanalised timber for your subframe.
+We suggest that you use a treated / tanalised timber with graded C16 or C24 for your subframe.
 This will provide a solid structure for you to apply the clips to and attach any fascia boards you may use to finish it off.
 Please remember to follow the fitting instructions when installing your deck, you can find all our fitting guides in the resources section.